okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/apps/index.md

 Adds a new JSON Web Key to the client’s JSON Web Keys.

 > **Note:** This API doesn't let you add a key if the existing key doesn't have a `kid`.
-This is also in sync with how the clients/apps APIs behave.
-They don't allow the creation of multiple keys without `kids`.
+This is also in sync with how the clients/apps APIs behave, as they don't allow the creation of multiple keys without `kids`.
 Use the [Update application](/docs/reference/api/apps/#update-application) operation or the [Update a client application](/docs/reference/api/oauth-clients/#update-a-client-application) to update the JWKS or use the new JWKS Management API's [delete a key operation](/docs/reference/api/apps/#delete-a-json-web-key) and re-add the key with a `kid`.

 ##### Request parameters